Crown Vantage Landfill

 Alexandria Township, NJ

-Next CAG Meeting is scheduled for Monday, Sept.
-22, 2014 at 7 pm at the Milford Library.
+Next CAG meeting is scheduled for Monday, April 27, 2015 at 7 pm at the Milford Library.

 EPA added the Crown Vantage Landfill Site in Alexandria Township, New Jersey, to the Superfund National Priorities List on April 27, 2005, because contaminants were found in the surface soil, sediments, and fly ash, fine particles of ash of a solid fuel that is caused by waste gases from the manufacturing process.
 The 10-acre Superfund site located in Hunterdon County was an industrial landfill used by a nearby paper mill, as well as other mills in the surrounding area.
 The soil contains contaminants, such as semi-volatile organic compounds, which are contaminants that evaporate into the air easily; PCBs and metals, including lead.
 Fly ash also contains semi-volatile organic compounds and pollutants composed primarily of a group of compounds commonly found in motor oils.